 Efflorescence occurs when water-soluble salts within concrete migrate to the surface and react with carbon dioxide to form calcium carbonate.
 This substance remains visible on the surface of the hardscape products like pavers, slabs and walls in the form of a white haze.
 It may be visible during the initial installation, but can also appear later, seemingly at random.
 It is not unusual for efflo to appear up to 24 months after the manufacturing date.
 While it is unsightly, it does not mean the pavers are of poor quality.
 Good manufacturers, including Barkman, try to limit its appearance using various techniques, but there is currently no manufacturing process that can eliminate it.

-Aside from simply waiting for the efflorescence to run its course, there are a number of ways a homeowner can remove efflorescence.
+Over time, efflorescence will eventually wear away or disappear, usually within 3-6 months, although it can take much longer depending on the circumstances.
+Aside from merely waiting for the efflorescence to run its course, there are several ways a homeowner can remove it.
 Regular scrubbing with a stiff brush and water will help to loosen and wash away some of the deposits, shortening the time it takes for the stains to disappear.
-A power washer can also be used to remove staining, although it should be done carefully as the stream can damage the pavers.
+A power washer will also remove staining, although too much pressure can damage the pavers, so care is needed.

 Various chemical solutions formulated to remove efflorescence are also available.
 Generally, these products won’t affect your pavers’ colour but should be tested on a small area according to instructions on the label before being used on a larger surface.
 Many contractors also offer cleaning services if you are uncomfortable cleaning your driveway yourself.

 Regardless of the chosen method, additional cleanings may be required as more salts rise to the surface.
 However, with repeated washings, your pavers can be kept stain-free until the salt deposits have been exhausted, at which point the pavers will remain free of efflorescence for the life of your pavers.